 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

-What are Their Beliefs?
+What Are Their Needs?

 People of India: Rajasthan, K. S. Singh, ed.
 Popular Prakashan, 1998